‘What did you think of Quantum of Solace?’

 (i) it’s a basic rule of story-telling that you have to root for the good guy and want the bad guy pulverized.
 But why should we care about Bond in Spectre?
 He has no sense of humour or good lines.
 He doesn’t do anything interesting.
 Number of times Bond produces brilliant insights or wheezes that resolve a puzzle or save the day?
 Zero.
 He just looks glum for two hours;

 (ii) nothing makes sense.
 Why does widow Monica Belluci fall into Bond’s arms instantly, then never reappear?
-Why does villain Christoph Waltz leave Bond to rescue pointlessly left-behind-to-be-captured love-interest Lea Seydoux in a deserted building about to be destroyed, then give him time to escape?
+(See also my post Spectre: another reason to miss it?
+Women – links in bold italics are to other posts on this site) Why does villain Christoph Waltz leave Bond to rescue pointlessly left-behind-to-be-captured love-interest Lea Seydoux in a deserted building about to be destroyed, then give him time to escape?
 How come Spectre’s Moroccan lair blows up spectacularly as soon as a shot is fired?
 Why, if Waltz-in-a-helicopter is fleeing Bond-in-a-boat on the Thames, does Waltz fly along the river, instead of turning inland?
 How, when everything is so senseless, can the film contain any dramatic tension?

 (iii) the threat-to-civilisation-as-we-know-it which Bond must combat is not global destruction or even Quantum’s hard-to-dramatise Bolivian water shortage, but intelligence co-operation and surveillance.
 Er… don’t we have that already?
 How do you dramatise the Internet?
 By showing a room full of men sitting at computers.
 We can all see that every day at work, right?
 This may be the dullest menace Bond has ever battled;